rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240226_New York Times Podcasts.md

 *  Like we were all excited to have the possibility that a child would be coming into our family.
 *  And she said, you know, it feels like a death.
 *  Do you feel that way?
-*  I do in the sense of, it feels like a death of our dream to become parents.
+*  I do in the sense of it feels like a death of our dream to become parents.
 *  You know, we were almost there.
 *  And so now that dream has, it seems less obtainable at this moment.
+*  Hmm.
-*  Megan, thank you for sharing all this with us.
+*  Well, Megan, thank you for sharing all this with us.
 *  Of course.
 *  In our first conversation and now in this second one.
 *  And I wish you and your husband the very best.
 *  Yeah, no problem.
 *  Thank you.
 *  Over the weekend, both Democratic and Republican lawmakers in Alabama, including its conservative
-*  governor, Kay Ivey, said they would consider legislation to protect IVF treatments from
+*  Governor Kay Ivey, said they would consider legislation to protect IVF treatments from
 *  the court's ruling.
 *  But so far, it's unclear when such legislation would be voted on and whether there's enough
 *  support for it to pass.